gaboesquivel/gaboesquivel.com/source/_posts/2015-06-10-how-to-keep-up-with-javascript-and-open-source.markdown

 date: 2015-06-10 17:27:14 -0600
 comments: true
 cover: /images/2015/06/learning.jpg
-description: The JavaScript development ecosystem is vibrant and rapidly growing, there's myriad of libraries, frameworks and tools that are constantly evolving and every day new solutions, techniques and modules are published.
+description: The JavaScript development ecosystem is vibrant and it´s rapidly growing, there's a myriad of libraries, frameworks and tools that are constantly evolving and every day new solutions, techniques and modules are published.
 categories:
 - open source
 - javascript